iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 the serial port that corresponds with your USB-to-UART converter.
 Then click "Connect", and wait several seconds for the Control Center to connect to the motor.

-If the connection is succesful, the Control Center will display "Motor Connected Sucessfully" in the Log section in the top left and the Information section will be populated with information about the connectd motor.
+If the connection is succesful, the Control Center will display "Motor Connected Successfully" in the Log section in the top left and the Information section will be populated with information about the connectd motor.
 The image below shows an example of what the Control Center will look like when connecting to a Vertiq 8108.